Supported by Flipside Circus

 This program is proudly sponsored by Brisbane City Council and the Queensland Government through Arts Queensland.

-Undercover Artist Festival is presented by Access Arts and CPL.
+Undercover Artist Festival is presented by Access Arts.